Emphasis - General Program

 - Circuits, electronics, and systems

 - Technical elective courses

 The BSEE degree program can be pursued with the manufacturing emphasis or no emphasis (general).
 In the manufacturing emphasis, a specific set of courses are rquired.
 For general, a broad choice of technical elective courses is available.

 Program Educational Objectives

 Based on our philosophy and goals the Faculty of the Department of Electrical and Computer Engineering have adopted the following Undergraduate Program Educational Objectives for graduates of the Bachelor of Science in Electrical Engineering (BSEE) undergraduate program.
-The graduates of the program will:
+The graduates of the program, within 3-5 years after graduation, will: